 Angela Turner enjoys a multifaceted career as pianist and lecturer.
 Broadcast on Australian radio as soloist and chamber musician, Angela has performed extensively throughout Australia, and the UK, Canada and Taiwan.
 In recent years, highlights have included recordings and performances in the 4MBS Festival of Classics, Kawai Keyboard Series, Australian Piano Duo Festival, QSO Chamber Series, for Musica Viva (QLD and NSW), and broadcasts on ABC Classic-FM, 3MBS and 4MBS.
 Angela currently enjoys a focus upon chamber music, most notably with the Lyrebird Trio, who were winners of the piano trio and audience prize at the 2013 Asia-Pacific Chamber Music Competition.
-Recent engagements have included appearances at the Melbourne Recital Centre, Sydney Opera House, Ngeringa Arts Centre, and Port Fairy Spring Music Festival.
+Recent engagements have included appearances at the Melbourne Recital Centre, Sydney Opera House, Ukaria Cultural Centre (SA), and the Tyalgum (NSW), Mackay (QLD) and Port Fairy Spring Music Festivals (VIC).
 The Lyrebird Trio were 2014 and 2015 Winter Musicians-in-Residence at Banff Centre for the Arts, Canada, and were Ensemble-in-Residence at the Queensland Conservatorium.

 For all enquiries, please fill out the contact form below.